SulakshanaChakraborty/Neutralizing-Sexist-Language/README.md

 * The **fine_tuned_model** folder contains the results of fine tuning the baseline model on the Call Me Sexist dataset.

 * The **augmented_data_model** folder contains of the second iteration of fine tuning the fine tuned model on another sexist dataset (in train1, train2 and train3).
-This second dataset is the Workplace Sexism Dataset introduced by Grosz et. al (2020) and the associated paper can be found here: https://arxiv.org/abs/2007.04181.
+This second dataset is the Workplace Sexism Dataset introduced by Grosz et. al [3].
 The results of running inference on a test set from another sexist dataset is in the test folder.

 * The **demo folder** is used for the interactive part of the demo
 ## References